 Planning the perfect Beaufort, SC getaway for you and your family is easy with our local-approved, custom-curated guides.
-Browse activities by interest, including Antebellum or military history, Lowcountry cuisine, watersports, fishing and boating, arts and culture, family-friendly activities and more.
+Browse activities by interest, including history, Lowcountry cuisine, watersports, fishing and boating, arts and culture, family-friendly activities, marine corp and more.

 The Gullah are African Americans who live in the Lowcountry region of South Carolina and Georgia, which includes both the coastal plain and the Beaufort Sea Islands.